Anello-Photonics/docs-A1/communication_messaging.rst

 5. Configuration Messages
 ---------------------------

-The easiest way to configure the Anello A-1 is with the Anello Python Program.
-The A-1 saves all changes made thru the Anello Python Program to non-volatile flash memory.
+The easiest way to configure the Anello EVK is with the Anello Python Program.
+The EVK saves all changes made thru the Anello Python Program to non-volatile flash memory.
 This insures that the unit is properly configured when used in the field.